EmoInfer/EmoInfer/README.md

 **2. Emotion Inference:** _EmoInfer_ infers emotions from the extracted facial action units, drawing on three culturally-generalizable coding schemes outlined in [Sinha et al., JLS, 2022](https://www.tandfonline.com/doi/full/10.1080/10508406.2021.1964506).
-* After emotion extraction, a file called _'extracted.csv'_ is saved in the _'{HEAD}/extracted'_ folder, with the details of emotions inferred in each frame.
+* After emotion extraction, a file called _'extracted_{filename}.csv'_ is saved in the _'{HEAD}/extracted'_ folder, with the details of emotions inferred in each frame.

 **3. Analysis:** _EmoInfer_ enables statistical analyses and visualizations of the emotions extracted in the video(s).
 More details on the analyses possible are outlined in the citation below.